DIY Non-Toxic BBQ Grill Cleaner Spray

 WHY YOU SHOULD DIY GRILL CLEANER

-Summer grilling is all about ease, so why would you want to make your own grill cleaner when you can buy it in the store?
+Summer grilling is all about ease, so why would you want to make your own grill cleaner spray when you can buy it in the store?

 Unfortunately, like most store-bought cleaning products, tons of known chemicals, carcinogens, hormone disruptors and skin irritants make up the ingredient lists of most grill cleaners.